Your donation is an investment in hope.

 - Each $50 gift provides 10 newly diagnosed patients with PHA’s Envelope of Hope.

 - Each $100 gift covers PHA’s Patient-to-Patient Support Line for a month.

-- Each $250 gift alerts nearly 1,000 patients of the opportunity to attend a support group meeting in their area.
+- Each $250 gift alerts nearly 1,000 patients of the opportunity to attend a local support group meeting.